kyj519/PUjetID/README.md

 ```

 Go to [Skimmer/data/mvaWeights](Skimmer/data/mvaWeights/) and download the TMVA BDT training weights
 for the pileup jet ID, as per the instructions in the `README.md`.
-This is needed for `JMEnanoV1 UL2017` input
+This is needed for any ntuple skim
-and also for any future `JMEnano` production.
+production using `JMENano` as inputs.

 ## Skim NanoAODs
 **:construction: UNDER CONSTRUCTION**